National Pension Scheme (NPS): Tax Benefits, Features, and Withdrawals

 Withdrawal of up to 60% at retirement is tax-free, but this will not generate long-term income.
 Hence the purchase of annuities is recommended to get a regular pension every month.

-Q- I am not provided with an NPS account by my employer.
+Q- My employer has not provided me with an NPS account.
 Can I still open an NPS account?

 Yes, you can still open an NPS account and claim a deduction for contributions made to your NPS account up to Rs.
 1.50 lakhs under Section 80CCD(1).
 Moreover, you can also claim an exclusive deduction of Rs.
 50,000/- under Section 80 CCD(1B) over and above Rs.
 1.50 lakhs for contributions made towards your NPS account.